Cesare Benedetti: Career

 He was named in the start list for the 2016 Tour de France and the 2016 Vuelta a España.

 Benedetti took his first individual professional victory at stage 12 of the 2019 Giro d'Italia.
 Having been part of a 25-rider breakaway at the start of the stage, he took the stage win leading a small group sprint in a late comeback after having been dropped in the last hill climb.

 Personal life

 Benedetti's wife is Polish.
-He is fluent in Polish language and was granted Polish citizenship in April 2021.
+He is fluent in Polish and was granted Polish citizenship in April 2021.

 During the 2021 season, Benedetti started competing under a Polish licence.